GreatAttractor/imppg/doc/scripting/api_reference.md

   Returns an iterator over all files matching the file path mask.
 The iteration is performed in an unspecified order. *Note:* typically `list_files_sorted` is more convenient.

+  Can only operate on paths which are convertible to UTF-8.

   *Parameters:*
   - file path mask (wildcards are supported)